IgniteUI/indigo-design-docfx/en/components/calendar.md

 ## Header

-The Calendar has a built-in Header that can be omitted.
+The Calendar has a built-in Header that can be omitted, resulting in a base Calendar that you can embed more seamlessly in your forms.
 In Figma, this can be achieved using the "Header" boolean property.

 <img class="responsive-img" src="../images/calendar_base.png" srcset="../images/calendar_base@2x.png 2x" />